-First Trailer for Ciro Guerra's Film 'Birds of Passage' Playing at Cannes
+First Trailer for Ciro Guerra's Film 'Birds of Passage' Playing in Cannes

 "Ask yourself, where does your loyalty lie?"
 Another appealing new trailer for a film that is premiering at the Cannes Film Festival, in the Directors' Fortnight sidebar.
 Birds of Passage is the latest film made by Colombian filmmaker Ciro Guerra (Embrace of the Serpent, The Wind Journeys, Wandering Shadows), co-directed with Cristina Gallego.
 The film's cast is a mixture of professional and non-professional actors, including Natalia Reyes, Carmiña Martínez, José Acosta, and José Vicente Cotes.
 The film is shot in the La Guajira desert in northern Columbia and tells the story of an indigenous Wayúu family throughout the smuggling and cannabis boom of the 70s.
 Guerra says, "it was a major production, we had thousands of extras, a large crew.
 It's an epic story.
 We have never attempted something so complex before.
 It demanded a lot from everyone."
 This trailer is an incredible introduction, with some seriously impressive footage here.